ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 ## Row Grouping

-When updating grouped data, a transaction needs to be targeted against the group.
+To use transactions while using row grouping, transactions need to be applied to the specific row group.
 This is done by providing a `route` when applying the transaction.
+It is also necessary to inform the grid when group rows are updated, added or removed.

 In the example below, note the following:
- - One transaction has to be applied for each row group that has changes.
+ - When clicking any of the buttons, the console logs each transaction as it is applied to the grid.
+ - To add a new row, if the group didn't previously exist, then the route is omitted and the group row is added.
+If it did previously exist, then the group route is provided and the leaf node is added.
+ - To delete a row, if the group row would be deleted then a transaction needs to be applied to remove this group row instead of the leaf row.
- - To move a row between groups, two transactions are required.
-One to remove the old row, and the other to recreate it in the correct group.
+ - To move a row between groups, the row needs to be deleted from the old group with one transaction, and added to the new group with another.

 <grid-example title='Transactions With Groups' name='transactions-grouping' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>